leftfield-geospatial/homonim/docs/cli.rst

     ngi_rgb_byte_3_FUSE_cREF_mGAIN-BLK-OFFSET_k5_5.tif 0.881 15.531   0.456 27676
     ngi_rgb_byte_4_FUSE_cREF_mGAIN-BLK-OFFSET_k5_5.tif 0.897 15.702   0.474 27342

-The correlation (r²) between the corrected and reference images is higher than the correlation between the source and reference images, indicating an improvement in accuracy.
+The first four rows list the source images, and the last four, the corrected images.

-It is possible to combine the above two commands, using the :option:`--compare <homonim-fuse --compare>` option as follows:
+It is possible to combine the above *fuse* and *compare* commands, using the :option:`--compare <homonim-fuse --compare>` option as follows:

 .. code:: shell